Lucia Newman: CNN

 Newman worked for CNN for 20 years and reported from countries throughout Latin America.
+In 1997 she became the first US media correspondent to be allowed to open a news bureau in Cuba, where she lived for nine years while also covering other parts of Latin America.

 In 1987, she was in Panama, and on 16 September, the Panamanian government expelled her from the country after a mob saw her grinning during an interview with Manuel Noriega.
 Noriega called her a "disinformer".

 She was a correspondent in Nicaragua during 1985 to 1989 and in Chile from 1989 to 1993.
 From 1993 to 1997, she was the head of bureau in Mexico.

 Al Jazeera English

 In 2006, she left CNN for Al Jazeera English, in the run-up to its launch.
 She has been with the channel ever since.
 She is now the Latin America editor, based in Buenos Aires in Argentina, but also continues to appear regularly on-air.

 In 2013 alone, she has conducted studio-interviews, for the series Talk to Al Jazeera, with the President of Uruguay and the former President of Chile and has presented, for the series Al Jazeera Correspondent, an extended piece of reportage on the curious institution that is the Colonia Dignidad, as well as conventional news-reporting, as a correspondent in several countries, plus live studio-links.